 Since his début in London at the Royal Festival Hall in 1979, Graham Barber has been recognised as one of the world’s leading concert organists.
-He has given concerts in major venues in Britain, Europe, the Far East, the States and Australia, and has been widely broadcast.
+He has given concerts in major venues in Britain, Europe, the Far East, the United States and Australia, and has been widely broadcast.
 Recent concerts have been in Prague, Leipzig, Braga, Lisbon, Coimbra, Adelaide, Werne and Himmerod.
 Reviewing his first recording in 1975, the Sunday Times described him as a ‘technically brilliant, musically mature organist.’
 He has made CDs on many English, German and Dutch organs and has been described in Gramophone magazine as ‘one of the organ world’s finest recording artists.’

 Graham Barber has performed in concert with many of the world’s leading conductors including Sir Edward Downes, Sir Charles Groves, Richard Hickox, Sir Charles Mackerras, Sir Georg Solti, Jan Pascal Tortelier and Sir David Willcocks.